Journal Assignment Details

 You are expected to post to your personal journal weekly (URL to be uploaded to Canvas).
 You can see more about what content is expected in your posts below, but first I want to express why this weekly journaling assignment exists.
 First, we want you to have a record of what you accomplished on the job!
-You may think you will easily recall everything when the semester is over, but the experiences you have now may benefit you years down the road, so it is important to have a good record of what you've learned and what you have experienced!
+You may think you will easily recall everything when the semester is over, but the experiences you have now may benefit you years down the road, so it is important to have a good record of what you've learned and what you have encountered!
 Additionally, your journal can serve as a product that you can use to demonstrate to future employers and academics your accomplishments, approach to work, and ability to communicate.
 You may also find the contents to be a useful reference for future projects and research.

 Secondly, one of the first interview questions you will inevitably be asked is about your degree.
 "I see you have a B.A. in Energy and Sustainability Policy; explain the program and how it relates to this job..."
 While you may have a good understanding of the degree and it's learning competencies, and you may already be applying much of the information in your current job, being able to communicate the connection between your education and your real-world experience may be a challenge.
 By reflecting weekly on how what you did relates to your coursework and the program overall, you will be versed in connecting the dots.
 That way, when you're in the hot seat, that question will be one of the easiest you address!

 Students are expected to set up a blog site to journal about the internship experience.
 You can use sites.psu.edu to set up a personal blog space, or you can choose another blogging site.
 If you would like to use the Penn State Sites, first you need to Activate Penn State Personal Web Space and then you can create a blog at sites.psu.edu.